 What can you pledge?

-We feel as though we need to get an idea of whether our dreams are possible.
-We know – from the amazing support we have had in the past year – that there are many, many of you who help us, answer our call-outs, come to our aid.
-But before we take this on, it would be great to have the reassurance that a few of you may be on board to help again.
+We feel as though we need to get an idea of how big our dreams can be.
+We know – from the amazing support we have had in the past years – that there are many, many of you who help us, answer our call-outs, come to our aid.
+But it would be great if we get an idea of who is out there and what we an do together.

 What can you help us with(required)